 - Higher price point compared to other sunglasses on the market

-#11 – Goodr Sunglasses
+#12 – Goodr Sunglasses

-The Goodr Sunglasses are better for beginner or recreational tennis players who want something for on or off court.
+The Goodr Sunglasses are better for beginner or recreational tennis players who want something for on or off the court.
 These sunglasses have a lightweight and durable frame that provides a comfortable fit for long hours of wear.

 I’ve had my pair for several years and they’re still in great shape.
 I wear them for casual tennis matches and even some pickleball.
-The sunglasses do feature a no-slip grip that keeps the glasses in place during moderate physical activity.
+The sunglasses feature a no-slip grip that keeps the glasses in place during moderate physical activity.

-However, I wouldn’t recommend them for high level players who move fast around the court.
+However, I wouldn’t recommend them for high-level players who move fast around the court.
 They can slip off your face if you turn or cut really fast.

 The lenses are polarized, which reduces glare and enhances visibility in bright sunlight.
 The lenses are made of shatterproof polycarbonate material, which provides added protection against impact.
 I drop mine often and they are still like-new.
 The sunglasses come with a microfiber bag for easy storage and cleaning.